daroxs95/darodev.site/personal/src/content/product/tetraimpacts.md

 ---

 As the technical lead on the project it is really satisfactory to steer the ship in the right direction and achieve a clean, low overhead solution for our needs.
+Also working in a fullstack perspective and handling every aspect of development cycle was a rewarding and growing experience, a game changer for my skills and personal growth.

 Core highlights:

 - Technical leading
 - MUI inspired custom react component library
 - High standard of quality, close to metal app and internal tooling performance